skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 ## Step 2 - Checking the message on your Skywallet's Display

+The display screen equipped on your Skywallet displays one of the following three messages when connected via USB port, marking whether your Skywallet is authentic.

 ### Scenario 1

-The display screen equipped on your Skywallet displays one of the following three messages when connected via USB port, marking the authenticity of your Skywallet.

 If the Skywallet is a genuine one and is being used for the first time, then the screen will display the following message: